 Attic Storage

-The average home has more storage space in it than most people realize.
-The problem is that it’s space which we’ve forgotten how to use.
-Our grandparents made good use of those of us who remember used to love exploring that space when we were children.
+The average home has more storage space than most people realize.
+The problem is that we’ve forgotten how to use it.
+Our grandparents made good use of those of us who remember loved exploring that space when we were children.
 But somewhere along the way, we’ve stopped making good use of our attics.

-Probably much of this change has been caused by the use of roof trusses instead of rafters.
-Trusses are great in that they reduce the cost of building a roof, but they are inconvenient from the viewpoint of making use of the space in an attic.
+Much of this change has probably been caused by roof trusses instead of rafters.
+Trusses are great in that they reduce the cost of building a roof, but they are inconvenient from the viewpoint of using the space in an attic.
 Because of that, builders stopped putting staircases up to the attic, making that space even more inconvenient to use.

 Granted, not every house has an attic, but most do.
-I’m not talking about the occasional home which was built with a very shallow roof pitch or the one with a flat roof.
-The most common roof pitch around is a 6/12, which gives ample room to get up in the attic and more importantly, to use the space up there for storage.
+I’m not talking about the occasional home built with a very shallow roof pitch or a flat roof.
+The most common roof pitch around is a 6/12, which gives ample room to get up in the attic and, more importantly, to use the space up there for storage.
 All that’s needed is a way of making use of that space.

 Preparing the Attic for Storage

 Before turning an attic into storage, check it for leaks.
-Any water leaking into the attic is likely to damage the items stored there.
-A simple visual check offers the opportunity to eliminate much potential loss.
+Any water leaking into the attic will likely damage the items stored there.
+A simple visual check can eliminate much potential loss.

-If any attic is going to be used for storage, the first thing that has to be done is to make the attic accessible.
+If any attic is going to be used for storage, the first thing that has to be done is to make it accessible.
 Since the home wasn’t designed with a staircase to the attic included, that usually means installing an attic ladder in an upstairs hallway.
-These are usually spring-loaded, keeping them in the up position when not in use, but can be pulled down with a spring and unfolded to give reasonable access up to the attic.
+These are usually spring-loaded, keeping them in the up position when not in use, but they can be pulled down with a spring and unfolded to give reasonable access to the attic.

-Some attic ladders come with an option for a lift, which allows the attic ladder to be used as a track for the lift to go up, making it easier and safer to move things upstairs, rather than trying to carry them up the ladder.
+Some attic ladders come with a lift option, which allows the attic ladder to be used as a track for the lift to go up.
+This makes it easier and safer to move things upstairs rather than trying to carry them up the ladder.
 Another option is to install an attic lift system.
-While these are more often installed in the garage, there are some lift systems which can be installed in a hallway or closet.
+While these are more often installed in the garage, some lift systems can be installed in a hallway or closet.

 The other issue is being able to walk in the attic.
-An attic with trusses doesn’t usually have any sort of subflooring installed.
-Rather, it has open ceiling joists for the floor below, with the area in-between the joists covered in insulation.
+An attic with trusses doesn’t usually have any subflooring installed.
+Instead, it has open ceiling joists for the floor below, with insulation covering the area between the joists.

-Flooring over an attic made with roof trusses isn’t easy, but it can be done.
-See our article on installing a plywood floor in an attic for more information.
+Flooring over an attic with roof trusses isn’t easy, but it can be done.
+For more information, see our article on installing a plywood floor in an attic.

-But flooring over the entire attic may not be desirable, as that often requires crushing down the insulation, with the result of increasing the heating and cooling costs for the home.
+However, flooring over the entire attic may not be desirable, as that often requires crushing down the insulation, which increases the home’s heating and cooling costs.
 As an alternative, a narrow path can be floored down the center of the attic, giving access to the storage on both sides.
-For best insulation, this area of flooring should be raised.
+For the best insulation, this area of flooring should be raised.

 Adding Shelving to the Attic

-While trusses make it impossible to turn attic space into a room, they don’t make it any harder to use the space in the attic for storage.
-Good, organized storage usually means shelves and those trusses actually make it easier to build strong, stable shelving in the attic.
+While trusses make it impossible to turn attic space into a room, they don’t make it any harder to use the space for storage.
+Good, organized storage usually means shelves, and those trusses actually make it easier to build strong, stable shelving in the attic.

 attic shelves, existing truss, vertical support, plywood shelf, plywood walkway